rvichery/nuage-vsc-installer/README.md

 [![Join the chat at https://gitter.im/rvichery/nuage-vsc-installer](https://badges.gitter.im/rvichery/nuage-vsc-installer.svg)](https://gitter.im/rvichery/nuage-vsc-installer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/rvichery/nuage-vsc-installer.svg?branch=master)](https://travis-ci.org/rvichery/nuage-vsc-installer)

-An Ansible Role that deploys and configures a Nuage Networks VSC.
-This installer only supports KVM hypervisor.
+An Ansible Role that deploys, upgrades and configures a Nuage Networks VSC VM on top of a KVM Hypervisor.
+The role is idempotent and will finish with VSC VM up and running.
+Upon change of an input variable or input binary, the role will undeploy the VSC Guest VM and re-deploy it with the updated configuration or updated binary.

 ## Requirements